jazahn/mobility-workshop/README.md

 What we want to do in this step is get to Step 01.
 What this step covers is:
 * Download jQuery
 * Download jQuery Mobile
-* Insert in a basic sticky header
-* Add the Viewport
+* Adding those to the html

-You can skip through this step with `git checkout step01`
+You can skip through this step with `git checkout step01` and [click here](https://github.com/jazahn/mobility-workshop#step-01)

 ### Download jQuery
 You only need the js for this.
 This is the most used javascript library in the world.
 More than 50% of all of the pages of the internet include this lib.
 (I heard that somewhere, I didn't actually fact check that.
 It's believable, right?)